WELCOME TO

 |

-of ever more powerful ICs, including microprocessors.
-The first Intel
+introduction of ever more powerful ICs, including microprocessors.
+The

-Pentium microprocessor was introduced in March 1993 and contained over
+first Intel Pentium microprocessor was introduced in March 1993 and

-microprocessor chip contained almost as many transistors as were produced
+single microprocessor chip contained almost as many transistors as were

 |